-Instruction Hours/week L: 4 T: 0 P: 0
+23MBAP104 Instruction L: 4 T: 0P: 0 Hours/week

-Marks: Internal: 40 External: 60
+Marks: Internal: 40

-Total: 100
+External: 60Total: 100

-- To understand the nature and importance of Indian Contract Act and Sales of Goods Act. - To provide an overview of important laws that have a bearing on the conduct of business in India - Understand the legal and fiscal structure of different forms of business organizations and their responsibilities as an employer. - To acquire knowledge of income tax act and sales tax act and its applications in business - To understand the existing law and practice relating to consumer protection and cyber law. - Tomakethestudentsunderstandthebasicsoflegalconceptandenvironmentinwhich the present-daybusiness is carried.
+- 1. To understand the nature and importance of Indian Contract Act and Sales of Goods Act. - 2.
+To provide an overview of important laws that have a bearing on the conduct of business in India - 3.
+Understand the legal and fiscal structure of different forms of business organizations and their responsibilities as an employer. - 4.
+To acquire knowledge of income tax act and sales tax act and its applications in business - 5.
+To understand the existing law and practice relating to consumer protection and cyber law. - 6.
+Tomakethestudentsunderstandthebasicsoflegalconceptandenvironmentinwhich the present-daybusiness is carried.

-- 1. Analyze the nature of Contract Law, Company Law and cyber laws and its application business. - 2.
-Assess the legal forms of business organization and its modusoperandi. - 3.
-Recognize the application appropriate regulations of factories act and wages act in business scenario. - 4.
-Understand and apply the concept and laws pertaining to income tax and sales tax, intellectual property rights and cyber laws and evaluate its impact on business and social environment. - 5.
-Effectively communicate ideas, explain procedures in oral and written forms to different audiences. - 6.
-Illustrate the consumer legislations towards consumer protection and Environment protection
+COs Course Outcomes Blooms Level CO1 Identify the nature of Contract Law, Company Law and cyber laws and its application business.
+Knowledge CO2 Assess the legal forms of business organization and its modusoperandi.
+Evaluate CO3 Recognize the application and appropriate regulations of factories act and wages act in business scenario.
+Knowledge CO4 Discover and apply the concept and laws pertaining to income tax and sales tax, intellectual property rights and cyber laws and evaluate its impact on business and social environment.
+Apply CO5 Effectively communicate ideas, devise procedures in oral and written forms to different audiences.
+Analyze CO6 Illustrate the consumer legislations towards consumer protection and Environment protection.
+Analyze